A Theory of Semantic Communication: Extension

 \subsection{Network semantic communication}

-Beyond link-level communication, semantic communication can be extended to communication networks \cite{NIT}, such as broadcast channels, multiple-access channels, wiretap channels, relay channels, and mesh networks, wherein a wide range of challenging but intriguing problems can be foreseen.
+Beyond link-level communication, semantic communication can be extended to communication networks, such as broadcast channels, multiple-access channels, wiretap channels, relay channels, and mesh networks, wherein a wide range of challenging but intriguing problems can be foreseen.
+For example, in the case of a broadcast channel, the encoder may want to transmit a certain meaning to set of receivers, each with a different mapping to interpret its received message.
+This can model the scenario for a teacher teaching to a classroom of students with different levels, or a politician giving a speech to a large number of citizens from different backgrounds.
+In a network setting, we can also consider the extension of the feedback model in the previous subsection to a two-way communication system \cite{Shannnon:CP:93, Zhang:TIT:86}, where two agents try to communicate with each other simultaneously, with no or partial knowledge about each other's assumed languages.